 The Trust’s main objective is to fund translational research which will bring benefit to patients through improved diagnosis or by assisting in the development of new therapies for important clinical problems.
 It recognises also the importance of encouraging young scientists to pursue a career in clinical research.
 Its two grant schemes have been designed with those objectives in mind.
-All areas of research other than Cancer and HIV/AIDS are considered.
+All areas of research are considered.

 The Sir Jules Thorn Award for Biomedical Research